DonMVB/aws/AWS_Assoc_SAA_C02.md

 - When copying AMIs to new regions, Amazon won’t copy launch permissions, user-defined tags, or Amazon S3 bucket permissions from the source AMI to the new AMI.
 You must ensure those details are properly set for the instances in the new region.
 - You can change EBS volumes on the fly, including the size and storage type.
 - EBS volumes are an AZ-scoped resource.
 Any writes are synchronously written to two different storage units in different data centers.
 (PPT)
+- Accounts have a limit to thier total EBS volume size.
+Depending on the AMI, you could be limited from 3 to 28 - max number of volumes is 28.
+An instance will go from Pend to Term if the attachment limit is exceeded, or if the volume is corrupted.
+(Added 12/03/2020)
 - EBS Multi Attach allows you to attach a volume to up to 16 instances, but would have issues across multiple availability zones, and could not use NTFS natively.
 Limited to 4 Regions (Sept 2020).
 Article: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volumes-multi.html

 ### 1.7.3.
 SSD vs. HDD: